kss-node/kss-node/README.md

 The generated style guide will be put into the `styleguide` directory unless you specify the second argument or use a `--destination [directory]` flag.

-Even though kss-node parses your CSS source, your CSS won't be included in the style guide, however, unless you use the deprecated `--css` option or create a custom template with `--init`.
+Even though kss-node parses your CSS source, your CSS won't be included in the style guide unless you use the `--css` option or create a custom template with `--init`.

 You can generate a copy of the demo style guide like so: